 If you wish to make iced tea, simply cool your steeped brew until room temperature before putting in the refrigerator.
 Serve in a tall glass with ice!

-Lemon Balm is one of my favourite herbs!
+Melissa officinalis or lemon balm is one of my favourite herbs!
 Its lemon scent is delicate, without being too overpowering.
 I find lemon balm tea is soothing and calming.
 Yet, there are some strong contradictions with lemon balm, especially for people who experience thyroid issues and are pregnant or breastfeeding.

 Lemon balm has some of the tiniest seeds you will ever see!
 Personally, I prefer to divide an existing clump to propagate.
 I find my cuttings wilt before they root.